-Walnut Wood is hardwood, known for making high-quality floors and furniture.
-It gives a great dark brown appearance, Walnut wood is hard and heavy wood.
-Due to its durability and stability, it is suitable for indoor and outdoor furniture.
-It has many special properties, Which makes it special from other hardwoods.
+Walnut Wood is a hardwood known for making high-quality floors and Furniture.
+It gives a great dark brown appearance.
+Its hardness, durability, and stability make it suitable for indoor and outdoor Furniture.
+It has many remarkable properties, Which makes it unique from other hardwoods.

-“Walnut” is a common name of 21 species in the walnut family Juglandaceae.
+“Walnut” is a common name of 21 species in the Walnut family Juglandaceae.
 Most of these are valuable and very expensive.
 The properties and behavior of these walnut species are very close to each other.
-There may be differences in hardness, color, and grain pattern among walnut species.
+There may be hardness, color, and grain pattern differences among walnut species.
 It is used based on the properties of the wood.

-It is a deciduous medium to the large tree, native to North and South America, southern Europe, Asia, and the West Indies.
+It is a deciduous medium to large tree native to North and South America, southern Europe, Asia, and the West Indies.
 China is the world’s largest producer of walnuts.
-China contributes about 45- 50% of the world’s total walnut production.
+China contributes about 45- 50% of the world’s walnut production.
 The United States is in the second position.

 |Wood color||light brown to a dark chocolate|

 |Tree Height||30-130 ft (20-30 m) tall|

 |Rot Resistant||Very durable in terms of decay resistance|